This text is translated from Finnish. The original can be viewed here.

-Signicat is a member of Finnish Trust Network, acting as an identity broker.
-Signicat offers strong electronic identification services for public.
-The principles for strong identification have been established in Finnish legislation: Laki vahvasta sähköisestä tunnistamisesta ja sähköisistä luottamuspalveluista 533/2016, section 2.2§. http://www.finlex.fi/fi/laki/ajantasa/2009/20090617.
+Signicat is a member of the Finnish Trust Network, acting as an identity broker.
+Signicat offers strong electronic identification services for the public.
+The principles for strong identification have been established in Finnish legislation: Laki vahvasta sähköisestä tunnistamisesta ja sähköisistä luottamuspalveluista 533/2016: http://www.finlex.fi/fi/laki/ajantasa/2009/20090617.

-Any online service provider can take advantage of Signicat services as a one-stop shop: one commercial agreement and technical integration provides access to several strong identification methods.
-Signicat offers all Nordic strong identification methods including all Finnish TUPAS banks and Mobiilivarmenne.
+Any online service provider can take advantage of Signicat’s services as a one-stop shop: one commercial agreement and technical integration provides access to several strong identification methods.
+Signicat offers strong identification methods, including Finnish online bank authentication and Mobiilivarmenne.

-Signicat AS headquarters is in Norway and local sales offices in Finland, Sweden, Denmark, Netherlands and the United Kingdom.
-Signicat has been operating since 2006 and acts as a broker for over 100 million identification transactions (2016).
-For Finnish customers Signicat has been providing the award winning services since 2008 and opened a local office in 2013.
-Finnish office employs currently three persons.
-More information can be found at www.signicat.fi.
+Signicat AS is headquartered in Norway, with local sales offices in Finland, Sweden, Denmark, the Netherlands, Belgium, Germany and the United Kingdom.
+Signicat has been operating since 2006 and acts as a broker for over 270 million identification transactions per year.
+For Finnish customers, Signicat has been providing the award-winning services since 2008, and the company opened a local office in Finland in 2013.
+More information can be found at https://www.signicat.com/contact/signicat-suomi.

 2) Key information about services and pricing

-The most central part of Signicat’s membership in Finnish Trust Network is the authentication service (Signicat Connect) used for a user identification.
+The central part of Signicat’s membership in the Finnish Trust Network is its authentication service (Signicat Connect), used for end-user identification.

-Signicat’s identity broker service is easily integrated service, which appends different online services’ identification options by growing number of methods via one integration and agreement.
+Signicat’s identity broker service is an easily integrated service, which appends different online services providers’ identification options with a growing number of methods via one point of integration.

-An authenticating end user does not have to pay for using Signicat’s broker service, instead Signicat has commercial agreements with the online service providers (webshops, service portals, etc).
-Pricing is based on connection (fixed establishment fee), subscription (fixed monthly fee) and transaction fees (dynamic based on usage).
-Signicat bills through the 3. party fees for identity service providers (e.g. TUPAS banks) as described in Finnish legislation: Laki vahvasta sähköisestä tunnistamisesta ja sähköisistä luottamuspalveluista 533/2016, section 12 a 3§. http://www.finlex.fi/fi/laki/ajantasa/2009/20090617.
+An authenticating end-user does not have to pay for using Signicat’s broker service, instead Signicat has commercial agreements with the online service providers (online shops, service portals, etc.).
+Pricing is based on subscription (fixed monthly fee) and transaction fees (dynamic based on usage).
+Signicat bills through the 3rd party fees for identity service providers (e.g. online banks) as described in Finnish legislation: Laki vahvasta sähköisestä tunnistamisesta ja sähköisistä luottamuspalveluista (29.3.2019/412), section 12 c §. http://www.finlex.fi/fi/laki/ajantasa/2009/20090617.

-In addition, Signicat offers services for a new user on-boarding (Signicat Assure), the electronic signing of documents (Signicat Sign), the signed documents archiving/preserving (Signicat Preserve) and the identity management (Signicat Identity).
+In addition to its authentication service, Signicat offers services for new user onboarding (Signicat Assure), electronic signing of documents (Signicat Sign), signed documents archiving/preserving (Signicat Preserve) and identity management (Signicat Identity).

 3) Key information about applicable terms and conditions

-Signicat follows the Code of conduct provided by Ficora in the trust network agreements with the identity providers.
-In the customer agreements Signicat is compliant to the privacy legislation (Henkilötietolaki), the identification legislation’s (Tunnistuslaki) personal information management requirements and the data protection regulation (Tietosuoja-asetus).
+Signicat follows the code of conduct provided by Traficom when concluding trust network agreements with the identity providers.
+In its customer agreements, Signicat follows applicable privacy legislation.

-In identification process, Signicat acts as Data Processor according to the data protection regulation of EU.
-Signicat transmits the Personal ID number (Henkilötunnus, HETU), first name, last name and birthdate (extracted from HETU) according to Ficora’s decree 72.
+In identification processes, Signicat acts as Data Processor according to EU data protection regulations.
+Signicat transmits the Personal ID number (Henkilötunnus, HETU), first name, last name and date of birth (extracted from HETU) according to Traficom’s decree 72.

-The Identity Service Provider (e.g. Tupas Bank) returns the information mentioned above to Signicat.
-Signicat forwards received ID information for the online service provider as it is.
-Signicat does not use personal data to any other purpose.
+The Identity Service Provider (such as an online bank) returns the information mentioned above to Signicat.
+Signicat forwards the received identity data to the online service provider as it is.
+Signicat does not use personal data for any other purpose.

-Signicat stores transaction information of the identifications in technical logs to support the security and stability of the service.
-These technical logs are kept according to 24 § of The Finnish Act on Strong Electronic Identification and Electronic Signatures.
+Signicat stores transaction information of identifications in technical logs to support the security and stability of the service as required in 24§ of The Finnish Act on Strong Electronic Identification and Electronic Signatures.

-The personal data that is used in identification process is handled according to the applicable regulation such as Finnish Personal Data Act, EU’s General Data Protection Regulation, The Finnish Act on Strong Electronic Identification and Electronic Signatures and the regulation on Finnish Trust Network.
+The personal data that is used in the identification process is handled according to the applicable regulation, such as the Finnish Data Protection Act, the EU’s General Data Protection Regulation, the Finnish Act on Strong Electronic Identification and Electronic Signatures, and the regulation on the Finnish Trust Network.

-The security of handling the personal data is guaranteed in the following ways:
+The security of handling personal data is guaranteed in the following ways:

 All data communication between customer infrastructure and Signicat infrastructure is via web services.
 The authenticity, integrity and confidentiality of the communication is secured using all of the following measures:

 - Enforced two-way SSL, with client authentication.
-Customer has its own client certificate.
+The customer has their own client certificate.

 - IP filtering.
-Only customers IPs that can perform web service calls to the customer service.
+Only customers’ IPs can perform web service calls to the customer service.

 - Username and password (message level).

-- Customer has its own username and password.
+- Customer has their own username and password.

-Signicat does not use the data Customer sends to Signicat for any other purpose than the agreed-upon services.
+Signicat does not use the data the customer sends to Signicat for any other purpose than the agreed-upon services.
 Only authorized persons with explicit need have access to the data.
-All access to data is protected with personal accounts, and logged.
+All access to data is protected with personal accounts and logged.

 Business Continuity Management

-To guarantee service delivery and availability, Signicat have a full HA configuration with fail-over running at two different sites with 4 km between on separate power grids and Internet access points.
-See also DRP document for description of HA solution.
+To guarantee service delivery and availability, Signicat has a full HA configuration with fail-over running at two different sites 4 km apart on separate power grids and Internet access points.

-Backup (application + data) is taken every day and stored off site, under the same security requirements as live data.
+A backup (application + data) is taken once a day and stored off-site, under the same security requirements that apply to live data.

 Physical and logical access control

 Security requirements for physical and logical access control in Signicat’s operations center follow the Information Security Management System (ISMS) documented processes, in accordance with ISO 27 001.

-Secure Key Management is central part of Signicat operations.
-We use a key management system which gives security benefits through fine-grained access control, audit logging and encrypted storage.
-For keys with special security requirements, we use Hardware Security Modules.
+Secure Key Management is a central part of Signicat operations.
+Signicat uses a key management system which gives security benefits through fine-grained access control, audit logging, and encrypted storage.
+For keys with special security requirements, Signicat uses Hardware Security Modules.

 Protocol and API security

-Signicat has published information security principles, which can be found here: https://www.signicat.com/about/security-information/
+Signicat has published information security principles, which can be found at https://www.signicat.com/about/support-and-security/.

 5) Key partnerships